-A Digital Single Market (DSM) is one in which the free movement of persons, services and capital is ensured and where the individuals and businesses can seamlessly access and exercise online activities under conditions of fair competition, and a high level of consumer and personal data protection, irrespective of their nationality or place of residence.
+A Digital Single Market (DSM) is one in which the free movement of persons, services and capital is ensured and where the individuals and businesses can seamlessly access and engage in online activities under conditions of fair competition, and a high level of consumer and personal data protection, irrespective of their nationality or place of residence.

-The European Commission has identified the completion of the Digital Single Market (DSM) as one of its 10 political priorities.
+The 2014-2019 Commission had identified the completion of the DSM as one of its 10 political priorities.

 - Access: better access for consumers and businesses to digital goods and services across Europe;

 - Environment: creating the right conditions and a level playing field for digital networks and innovative services to flourish;

 - Economy & Society: maximising the growth potential of the digital economy.

 Under the Juncker Commission, 30 legislative proposals on the Digital Single Market were made.